manymoments/manymoments.github.io/_posts/2020-12-04-raft-liveness-full-omission.md

 Note that this case is also not specific to deployments with three servers.
 We can recreate the same issue with five servers by substituting server 2 with servers 2, 4, and 5.
 We can do the same for seven servers and so forth.

-We have outlined one particular issue with guaranteeing the liveness of Raft in the presence of partial network failures.
-This issue can be patched, for example, by having servers ignore RequestVote RPCs within the election timeout (as suggested later in the [Raft paper](https://raft.github.io/raft.pdf) as mitigation for liveness issues during reconfiguration).
-However, such a protocol change simply creates new liveness issues in different scenarios.
-Fundamentally, whilst Raft does guarantee liveness when a minority of servers have failed, **Raft does not guarantee liveness in the presence of omission faults** and thus this should be taken into consideration when deciding to depend upon the availability of Raft in production.
+We have outlined one issue with guaranteeing the liveness of Raft in the presence of partial network failures.
+Fundamentally, whilst Raft does guarantee liveness when up to a minority of servers have failed, **Raft does not guarantee liveness in the presence of omission faults** and thus this should be taken into consideration when deciding to depend upon the availability of Raft in production.

+## Bonus: Patching

+This particular issue can be patched, for example, by either:
+1. requiring servers to ignore RequestVote RPCs if they have received an AppendEntries RPC from the leader within the election timeout.
+This was suggested later in the [Raft paper](https://raft.github.io/raft.pdf) as mitigation for liveness issues during reconfiguration, or
+2. by using PreVote, which requires potential candidates to run a trial election before incrementing their term and executing a normal election.
+A server only votes for a potential candidate during the trial election if it would vote for it during a normal election and importantly, if has not received an AppendEntries RPC from the leader with in the election timeout.
+This is described in section 9.6 of [Diego Ongaro’s thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf).

+However, such a protocol changes simply create new liveness issues in different scenarios.